On Measures of Biases and Harms in NLP: Introduction

-As language technologies and their applications become more widely deployed in society, there is also an increasing concern of the disparate impacts and potential harm these technologies could have on different demographic groups~\cite{bolukbasi2016man,gap,dev2019attenuating}.
-To address these concerns, a large body of work has since emerged to discuss, detect, quantify, and mitigate the social biases and harms propagated by NLP techniques.
-These works typically include bias measures comprising of metrics and accompanying datasets to investigate specific definitions of social biases as within the constructs of a specific NLP task, such as text classification or machine translation.
-While this body of work is essential for understanding the variety of potential harms, there remains a gap in understanding the biases and normative harms each measure captures~\cite{blodgett-etal-2020-language} and which of these measures is most apt to evaluate harms in a given model, task, or application.
-Without a better comparative understanding of bias measures, it is difficult to measure the community's progress as a whole.
-As an example, for the task of coreference resolution, there are several measures~\cite{zhao2018gender,rudinger2018gender,lu2020gender,webster2018mind} investigating gender bias.
-However, each measure is unique in either the metric, the sentence structures, or the definition of bias.
+Several of these works include bias measures comprising of metrics and datasets to define and investigate social biases within the constructs of a specific NLP task, such as text classification or machine translation.
+Though these works propose different approaches for measuring biases, there is often similarly a lack of explicit alignment to harms, as well as a lack of comparative understanding of the advantages and disadvantages between the different bias measures for various language tasks.
+As an example, for the task of coreference resolution, there are several measures investigating gender bias~\citep{zhao2018gender,rudinger2018gender,lu2020gender,webster2018mind,cao2020toward}.
+However, each measure is unique in either the targeted demographic groups, metrics, dataset sentence structures, or the definition of bias, all of which ultimately affect what harms are measured.
+A better understanding of bias measures ultimately enables better adaptation and deployment for specific use cases.

-To aid more comprehensive understanding, we present a survey to organize how bias measures are related and questions we can ask to document the development of future measures.
-There are other related surveys on existing bias mitigation methods in natural language understanding (NLU) ~\cite{sun-etal-2019-mitigating}, biases in natural language generation (NLG)~\cite{sheng2021societal}, adapted definitions of biases~\cite{blodgett-etal-2020-language}, and the relation between large language models and harms~\cite{bender2021dangers}.
-This work further builds on existing findings to focus specifically on bias measures.

-First, we define several terms (Sec.~\ref{sec:definitions}) and survey different measures for biases in NLP (Sec.~\ref{sec:survey}).
-Next, we categorize measures by associated task, demographic dimensions, and normative definitions of harm (Sec.~\ref{sec: metrics}); we explain how these categories drive appropriate measure selection.
-Finally, we propose a set of documentation questions to facilitate more contextualized development of bias measures (Sec.~\ref{sec: questions}).
-For this final contribution, we expand upon the Datasheets questions from~\citet{gebru2018datasheets} to explicitly highlight the information necessary for a bias measure in NLP to be used effectively and result in meaningful progress in the scientific community.